 In the last 25 years since its opening, Himalaya has developed into the biggest spiritual bookstore in Holland.
 Treating spirituality in a 'down to earth' way, they invite you to ponder through the literature with the possibility of unwinding with your new buy, in their magnificent Tea house.
 Address: Warmoesstraat 56

 One of the biggest bookshops in Europe with books on all possible subjects.
 The English section is extensive and there is a pleasant café on the first floor.
-Conveniently located near the Flower Market.
+Conveniently located near the Dam Square.

 Kalverstraat 152, 1012 XE Amsterdam

 Waterstones is an English bookshop chain operating in the UK, Ireland, Belgium and the Netherlands created in 1982 by Tim Waterstone, the former marketing manager of another UK bookshop retailer W.H.
 Smith.
 Amsterdam three floors Waterstones bookshop is centrally located at the main shopping street Kalverstraat.
 It is a perfect place to buy all new English books printed or digital.

 A bookshop specialized in architecture, landscape and gardens, one of the best in this field in Europe.
 Architectura & Natura imports books about their subject from all over the world, most of them in English.
 Address: Leliegracht 22